jostylr/event-when/README.md

 __return__

 The handler that contains both f and the counter.

+__example__

+    // talk with bob just once when event "bob" happens
+    // this will be the object brief emitter.once("bob", "talk with bob", brief);
+    // talk with jack three times, using brief each time emitter.once("jack", "talk with jack", 3, brief);

 ---
 <a name="stop"></a>